 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box Accelerated filer 🖂 Non-accelerated filer Smaller reporting company
+Large accelerated filer \boxtimes Accelerated filer \square

-e (Do not check if a

-smaller reporting company)
+Non-accelerated filer (Do not check if a smaller reporting company)